geopirate/learning-journal/LJ-code301-day10.md

 <p>Today we got into higher order functions.
 It's just an introduction but it's still pretty dense.</p>

-<p>Thius is one of my weaknessess as a developer so I'm learning a lot and trying to really understand how things work.</p>
+<p>This is one of my weaknessess as a developer so I'm learning a lot and trying to really understand how things work.</p>